adamedx/autographps/README.md

 ```

 ## Usage

-Once you've installed, you can use an AutoGraphPS cmdlet like `Get-GraphResource` below to test out your installation.
+Once you've installed the module, you can use an AutoGraphPS cmdlet like `Get-GraphResource` below to test out your installation.
 You'll need to authenticate using a [Microsoft Account](https://account.microsoft.com/account) or an [Azure Active Directory (AAD) account](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis):

 ```powershell
 PS> Get-GraphResource me